 Daimler continues to deny that the identified software is a prohibited defeat device and has chosen to appeal the KBA decisions, but at the same time is complying with the recalls and is modifying the implicated software.
 Investigations are ongoing.

-Daimler has also been subject to a fine of EUR 870 million by the the Stuttgart prosecutor’s office in September 2019 in relation to the certification of diesel vehicles that did not meet regulatory requirements in terms of NOx emissions output.
+Daimler has also been subject to a fine of EUR 870 million by the Stuttgart prosecutor’s office in September 2019 in relation to the certification of diesel vehicles that did not meet regulatory requirements in terms of NOx emissions output.
+Consumer cases against Daimler are currently ongoing in Germany.
+A first appeals court decision in September 2020 came out in favour of the claimant and may lead to a wave of litigation against the company in Germany.
+A decision by the highest German civil court (Bundesgerichtshof) is expected later this year.

 On 22 January 2020, Daimler issued its fourth profit warning in less than a year, stating that 2019 profits would be affected by up to EUR 1.5 billion in litigation costs and that earnings before tax would drop by 50% to EUR 5.6 billion.